harshsoni-harsh/ble-locking-system/README.md

 # BLE Locking System - Architecture and Flow Documentation

 ## Overview
-This project implements a secure BLE-based locking system using MQTT for session key delivery and RSA encryption for key security.
-The system consists of three main components: Backend (session key issuer), Lock (BLE scanner), and Guest (advertiser app).
-Communication is limited to BLE advertisements and MQTT protocols.
+This project implements a secure BLE-based locking system using MQTT for session key delivery, RSA encryption for key security, and a **hybrid BLE authentication protocol** that combines connectionless TOTP beacons with a GATT challenge–response exchange.
+The system consists of three main components: Backend (session key issuer), Lock (scanner + GATT peripheral), and Guest (advertiser + central).
+Communication flows over BLE and MQTT.

 ## Architecture Components